Pouch Cell DCR Testing: Component-Level Teardown Data for Direct Current Resistance

 8.1 What is Direct Current Resistance (DCR), and how does it impact battery fast charging?

-Direct Current Resistance (DCR) is a core metric used to measure a battery’s internal losses and power performance.
+Direct Current Resistance is a core metric used to measure a battery’s internal losses and power performance.
 According to Joule’s Law, the heat generated during charging is proportional to the resistance; during fast charging, the massive current involved generates significant heat due to DCR.
 Consequently, maintaining a low DCR is a critical prerequisite for controlling thermal runaway risks and improving both charging speed and energy efficiency.

 8.2 How to measure DCR in pouch cells?